lboeman/wrf-cross-section/README.md

     * WRF_DATA_DIRECTORY: The path to the directory to find WRF data in.
 The directory must contain the following structure:

 		`<year>/<month>/<day>/WRF<model>_<initialization time>/wrf_d02_hourly.nc` where month and day are two digit, zero-padded numbers.
 	* CROSS_SECTION_ELEVATION_FILE: The absolute path to a csv file containing the elevations of each grid point in the WRF domain.
+Defaults to the provided file in the `wrf_cross_sections/data` directory.

   * The app can be run from the root of the source folder with the following command.:
 ```
 WRF_DATA_DIRECTORY=<path to wrf files> ./run